ceres-solver/ceres-solver/docs/source/installation.rst

 equivalent on Microsoft Windows and can be used to install Ceres Solver.

-If building from source on Windows, we support building with Visual Studio 2015.2 of newer.
+Ceres Solver can also be built from source.
+For this purpose, we support Visual Studio 2019 and newer.

 ..
 NOTE::